llabor/Biblio/PatronesDiseño/mvc-pattern.md

 # MVC
 MVC pattern stands for **Model, View, Controller** pattern.
-This pattern is used to separate application's concerns.
+This pattern is used to **separate application's concerns.**

-* **Model** - Model represents an object or JAVA POJO carrying data.
+* **Model** - Model represents an object or Java POJO carrying data.
 It can also have logic to update controller if its data changes.

 * **View** - View represents the visualization of the data that model contains.